Ramamurti Rajaraman: Teaching

-Despite the wide ranging research contributions summarised above, Rajaraman will perhaps be remembered more for his teaching.
-At all the universities where he has taught for over 50 years, he has been known for his teaching skills in physics, particularly of quantum theory.
-The same holds for the numerous mini-courses he has given at summer and winter schools in India and abroad, explaining new advances in theoretical physics research.
+Despite the wide-ranging research contributions summarised above, Rajaraman will perhaps be remembered more for his teaching.
+At all the universities where he taught for over 50 years, he was known for his teaching skills in physics, particularly of quantum theory.
+The same holds for the numerous mini-courses he gave at summer and winter schools in India and abroad, explaining new advances in theoretical physics research.